seandmccarthy/seandmccarthy.github.com/_posts/2018-04-09-explicit-return-in-ruby.md

 Now admittedly this is quite a contrived example, but you get the idea, and I'm sure with some imagination you can envisage your library being used in unexpected ways where it emits information you didn't intend.

 So, I'd advocate that we, the Ruby community, should also embrace the use of an explicit return statement.
-To ensure our intention is clear, and that we are returning the thing we intended.
+To ensure our intention is clear, and to ensure we are returning the thing we intended.